 The result of the acceptance test is the final acceptance.
 This means, for example, that the project is finished and moves on to the next phase of maintenance.
-Payment flows, training and the go-live often depend on the result of the acceptance test.
+Payment flows, training and go-live also often depend on the outcome of the acceptance test.

 Test environment for acceptance tests